The Power of Visual Communication in Digital Marketing

 After working with different brands on their marketing strategies, I have defined several principles of visual communication.

 The value over speed

-We have already seen so many “quickly created” visual content pieces that lacked quality and idea.
-Yes, the speed of content production and information flow is still critical in today’s fast-paced digital world.
+We have already seen many “quickly created” visual content pieces lacking quality and idea.
+Yes, content production and information flow speed is still critical in today’s fast-paced digital world.
 However, the content shouldn’t miss value to be able to meet modern consumer demands.

-If there are no words, it doesn’t mean there is no message.
+It doesn’t mean there is no message if there are no words.
 Make sure your message is clear for everyone in your target audience.
 When using visual metaphors in marketing and advertising, keep in mind that your consumers should be familiar with its context, have a background understanding of it.
 Otherwise, your message won’t achieve the desired goal and won’t make the expected effect.
 It may lead to misunderstandings between the brand and the audience.
 So, it’s advisable to incorporate only well-known concepts, jokes or stories into your visual content.